develar/sqlite-jdbc/README.md

 The new APIs are much easier to use than JNI - all native access is written in Java not C. The new APIs can be considerably faster than JNI.

-This version of the library requires **Java 17 and only works on Windows**.
+This version of the library requires **Java 17 and 64 bit Windows or Linux**.
 Since the Panama APIs are still changing, and are different in each version of Java they have previewed, this project only works in Java 17 - no other versions will work.